pgailinas/videoqa-representation-comparison/docs/02_Prepare_Autoencoder_Training_Data.md

 * One representative midpoint frame per segment
 * Motion and scene scoring disabled in baseline configuration

-These training segments define the structured dataset used for self-supervised autoencoder training and provide a consistent foundation for downstream representation learning.
+These training segments define the structured dataset used for consistent and reproducible experimental workflows.